 Our sleep schedules are complex and require the coordination of several different genes and hormones.
-However, melatonin is the main player in regulation of our sleep-wake cycles.
+However, melatonin is the main player in the regulation of our sleep-wake cycles.
 This hormone is responsible not just for making us sleepy, but for inducing deep sleep, which is when our bodies perform many of the restorative activities associated with sleep.
 In addition, melatonin is an antioxidant that helps our cells repair damage from the day and rebuild damaged tissues.

-Melatonin is particularly important in helping to repair tissues in our brains, cuing remodeling activities that support cognitive function and memory.
+Melatonin is particularly important in helping to repair tissues in our brains, cueing remodeling activities that support cognitive function and memory.
 Many different kinds of dementia have been linked to a lack of sleep, leading experts to wonder if a lack of housekeeping in the brain contributes to these diseases.